 The portions of text below which are in italics are from either Tetra Tech (2011) or McPartland (2011), as noted.
-Information and analysis by Thom Seal is not italicized.
+Information and analysis by the Telesto Qualified Person is not italicized.

-Thom Seal, Ph.D., P.E, a Mining, Metallurgy and Mineral Process Engineer was requested by Lincoln Gold US Corp. and Telesto, Nevada to review the supplied metallurgical portions of reports on the Wheeler and Wilson deposits and determine and recommend gold process options and potential recovery based upon the provided reports.
+Thom Seal, Ph.D., P.E, a Mining, Metallurgy and Mineral Process Engineer of Differential Engineering Inc. was requested by Lincoln Gold US Corp. and Telesto to review the supplied metallurgical portions of reports on the Wheeler and Wilson deposits and determine and recommend gold process options and potential recovery based upon the provided reports.
 This metallurgical section relies solely on electronic files transferred by e-mail from Telesto of Reno, Nevada.
-No attempts to verify the authenticity of such reports have been made.
+The provided reports that were reviewed originated from other qualified persons or from well-known metallurgical testing laboratories with a strong reputation of providing quality work over the years.
+The Telesto Qualified Person agrees with the results from the metallurgical testing on samples from the Pine Grove Project.
+Dr. Seal functioned as a metallurgical Lab conduct tests on supplied material to design metal extraction processes with accompanied reports similar to the information provided below.
+Dr. Seal finds the information contained within the reports to be adequate to make recommendations on process and recovery for the Pine Grove Project.
+In addition, independent drilling and samples for verification of metallurgical testing were not available.